Early Middle School Arts

 As creatures made in the image of God, we all inherit the blessing of creativity.
 Early Middle School students are creating, performing, and learning how to interpret their world through a sequential arts curriculum taught during the regular school day.

 All grade 5 students participate in both band and choir, which meet once each week.
-Grade 6 students may choose from band or choir and attend twice each week.
+Normally, grade 6 students may choose either band or choir and attend twice each week, however, in 2021 – 2022, grade 6 will also participate in both disciplines since grade 5 students were unable to participate in our regular music curricula during the 2020 – 2021 school year.

 Instruction in the elements and techniques of the various media allow every student creative expression as an artist.
 Art forms explored include painting, ceramics, pastels, drawing, and collage.